kairos-io/kairos/docs/content/reference/configuration.md

 pre = ""
 +++

-Here you can find a full reference of the fields available to configure a kairos node
+Here you can find a full reference of the fields available to configure a Kairos node.

 ```yaml
 #node-config